NSLS-II/project-management/HKL Project Outline.md

 - [ ] Be able to choose _geometry modes_ for each of the diffractometers (which defines which rotation stages to include in calculations and motions).
     - This is probably what is done with the `hkl_object.calc.engine.mode` which must be one of `hkl_object.calc.engine.modes`
-    - We should however check with ISR that the required 'modes' are defined here for their systems.
+    - We should however check with ISR that the required 'modes' are defined here for their systems, and decide how to proceed if they are not.
 - [ ] Be able to move the diffractometer to a given (hkl) position.
     - This can be done via the following:
     ```
     hkl_object.move(h,k,l)  # move to these 'h,k,l' co-ordinates
     ```
-- [ ] Be able to, at a minimum, perform `scan`'s and `grid_scan`'s  in reciprocal space.
+- [ ] **Be able to, at a minimum, perform `scan`'s and `grid_scan`'s  in reciprocal space.**
     - Note: In addition to scanning in 'reciprocal space' a request for 'energy' scanning with 'fixed Q' has also been made (by ISR).
          - This would involve fixed h,k,l and therefore non- fixed real-space locations (as the h,k,l calculation relies on photon energy).
         - This would also require us to 'couple' the beamlines 'photon energy' to the`hkl_objects` photon wavelength found at `hkl_object.calc.wavelength`.

-- [ ] Although the current implementation does allow for most of the requested use cases I think their are a few changes that will greatly improve the usability of this system(scanning in `hkl` co-ordinates is still not clear to me).
+- [ ] **Although the current implementation does allow for most of the requested use cases I think their are a few changes that will greatly improve the usability of this system(scanning in `hkl` co-ordinates is still not clear to me)**.
     1. produce a clear 'guide to using hkl' that shows step by step how to perform each of the items above.
     2. look at creating linking 'shortcuts' to some of the parameters so they are not 'hidden by obscurity', and to simplify the UI a little.
 For example:
     ```